django-cms/django-cms/docs/introduction/index.rst

 provide :doc:`reference material </reference/index>`, but they will leave you with a good idea of what it's possible to achive in just a few steps, and how to go about it.

+Once you're familiar with the basics presented in these tutorials, you'll find the more in-depth coverage of the same topics in the :doc:`How-to
+</how_to/index>` section.

 The tutorials follow a logical progession and build on each other, so it's recommended to work through them in the order presented here.